The Complexity of Recognizing Facets for the Knapsack Polytope: KNAPSACK FACETS on Inequalities with a Fixed Number of Distinct Coefficients

-and We call vector $x[z]$ and all block-$k$ $z$-basic knapsack solutions for all $k\in [K]$, in total $i_K-K+1$ points, the $z$-basic knapsack solutions.
+We call the minimal $z$-basic knapsack solution $x[z]$ for all $k\in [K]$ and all block-$k$ $z$-basic knapsack solutions for all $k\in [K]$ with $0<z_k<|I_k|$, the $z$-basic knapsack solutions.
 We call a $z$-basic knapsack solution $x$ feasible if $a^\transp x\leq b$, and infeasible otherwise. \end{definition}